Do you view the world through a spiritual lens? Are you fascinated by the intersection of religion and politics?

 Religious and spiritual writing runs a wide gamut from hard news reporting to lifestyle pieces for particular faith-based demographics.

-Whether you’re interested in writing specifically on religious topics or looking for audiences who understand where you’re coming from, these 43 publications are a good place to start.
+Whether you’re interested in writing specifically on religious topics, looking for Christian writing jobs or simply want an audience who understands where you’re coming from, these 26 publications are a good place to start.

-The list includes websites, literary journals and magazines from a variety of spiritual perspectives, and best of all?
+Our list includes websites, literary journals and magazines from a variety of spiritual perspectives.
+And best of all?
 They pay their writers.

 1. First Things